Worx WG163 GT 3.0 20V 12-Inch String Trimmer and Edger · โ˜… 4.2 Best Budget Check price on Amazon →

 ChargerStandard 5-hour charger

-Should you buy the Worx WG163 GT 3.0 20V 12-Inch String Trimmer and Edger?
+Worx WG163 GT 3.0 20V 12-Inch String Trimmer and Edger FAQs

-Is the Worx WG163 GT 3.0 worth $99?+
+Is the Worx WG163 GT 3.0 worth the price?

 Yes for small lots under 6,000 sq ft.
 The kit includes two batteries which is unusual at this price.
 For larger lots or heavy weed pressure, step up to the [Ryobi 40V Carbon Fiber](/reviews/ryobi-40v-carbon-fiber-trimmer) trimmer.

-How does the trimmer to edger conversion work?+
+How does the trimmer to edger conversion work?

 Press the green button on the shaft, rotate the head 90 degrees, and the wheels engage so the trimmer rolls along the edge.
 Conversion takes about 5 seconds.
 The 12 inch line cuts the edge cleanly along sidewalks and driveways.

-Will it handle weed clearing?+
+Will it handle weed clearing?

 It will trim grass and light grassy weeds.
 It will not clear half inch diameter woody stalks.
 For that use case the [EGO ST1623T 56V](/reviews/ego-power-plus-st1623t-trimmer) is the right tool.

-How long does a 2 Ah battery actually last?+
+How long does a 2 Ah battery actually last?

-We measured 24 minutes of typical edge and trim work.
+Specs indicate 24 minutes of typical edge and trim work.
 Light continuous trim work pushed runtime to about 30 minutes.
 The kit includes two batteries which covers most small lot sessions on a single charge cycle.